gtamas/etcdmanager/README.md

  Currently only the pre-alpha dektop version is available.

 **Attention!**
 This is still a work in progress, it's NOT production ready yet!
-Use at your own risk!
+Use it at your own risk!

 ## Install